aayush192/trhuntapi/README.md

-Sure!
-Here's a polished version of your README in markdown format:

 # Treasure Hunt Game - API and Frontend

 This project is a **Treasure Hunt Game** that includes both a **backend API** and a **frontend React application**.
 The game involves solving clues, and the backend API manages game sessions and clues, while the frontend provides the user interface for interacting with the game.